Nakagin Capsule Tower: Preservation and restoration efforts

-Demolition of the Nakagin Capsule Tower Building began on 12 April 2022.
 Since the building was regarded as a masterpiece of Metabolist architecture, a project team led by Gluon had launched a 3D digital archiving project to preserve the entire building in 3D data in order to preserve its architectural value.
 In this project, the entire building was scanned using a combination of laser scan data that accurately measures distances in millimeters and more than 20,000 photographs taken by cameras and drones.
-Augmented reality of the Nakagin Capsule Tower Building was also unveiled.
+The resulting scan allowed an augmented reality version of the Nakagin Capsule Tower Building to be created.

-Since 2022

 Prior to its demolition, numerous capsules from the building were earmarked for preservation.
-The Nakagin Capsule Tower Building Preservation and Regeneration Project preserved 23 capsules including A1302, which was saved by the San Francisco Museum of Modern Art.
-Sixteen of the 23 preserved capsules have new destinations: Shochiku has since put two capsules on permanent display and as of 2024, five capsules will be placed at the coast in Kanagawa Prefecture, south of Tokyo.
+Of the 140 capsules, the Nakagin Capsule Tower Building Preservation and Regeneration Project preserved 23 capsules.
+These capsules were cleaned of asbestos and refurbished; as of 2024, 16 of the 23 preserved capsules were intended for new destinations.
+In Japan, Shochiku put two capsules on permanent display in an event hall in Ginza; the Osaka-based Yodogawa Steel Works placed one on a trailer undercarriage as a mobile display; one was acquired by The Museum of Modern Art, Wakayama, which Kurokawa also designed; and five capsules had been proposed to used as accommodation in Yokosuka, Kanagawa Prefecture, south of Tokyo.
+Overseas, the San Francisco Museum of Modern Art owns Kurokawa's personal capsule A1302, and the M+ museum in Hong Kong features a capsule as a semi-permanent exhibition.
+The Museum of Modern Art in New York ran a year-long exhibition featuring capsule A1305 from the top floor that ended on 12 July 2026.